 Note: Not all uses in an academic context are automatically considered fair use.

 Fair use is one of the most important exemptions to copyright protections for educational settings, allowing many uses of copyrighted works for the purposes of teaching and research.
-The complexity of fair use and its importance in academia makes it imperative that every member of the scholarly community understands how to make judgments concerning fair use.
+This page offers the Fordham community tools to assess the complexity of fair use to help make informed decisions about risk when using copyrighted works.

 The Technology Education and Copyright Harmonization Act is an expansion of U.S. Copyright Law that provides allowances for online/distance education programs.
 Key points include:

 If it was legal to show slide images in class, it is likely legal to show them to students via live video conferencing or in recorded videos.
 The issue is usually less offline versus online, than a restricted versus an unrestricted audience.
 As long as your new course video is being shared through course websites limited to the same enrolled students, the legal issues are fairly similar.
 It is also a good idea to cite any images you use, regardless of their copyright status.

 Many instructors routinely post a copy of their slides as a file for students to access after in-person course meetings, which also likely doesn't present any new issues after online course meetings.

 Here, the differences between online and in-person teaching can be a bit more complex.
 Playing audio or video from physical media during an in-person class session is 100% legal under a provision of copyright law called the “Classroom Use Exemption.”
 However, that exemption doesn’t cover playing the same media online.
 If you can limit audio and video use for your course to relatively brief clips, you may be able to include those in lecture recordings or live-casts under the copyright provision called fair use.
 For media use longer than brief clips, you may need to have students independently access the content outside of your lecture videos.

 For more in-depth analysis, see The Copyright Implications of Teaching with Videos.

 Sharing lecture recordings